-If you want commercial units for high-quality carpet cleaning, those aren’t lightweight.
-If you don’t want to lug around dozens of pounds just to get your carpets cleaned, there are more portable units and some spot cleaner tools that weight under 10 pounds.
-Of course, you can still get a regular cleaner that weight around 15 – 20 pounds, and it will get the carpet cleaning job done up to your standards.
+As you can see from our top-rated commercial carpet cleaners list, those aren’t lightweight.
+If you don’t want to lug around dozens of pounds just to get your carpets cleaned, there are more portable units and some spot cleaner tools that weigh under 10 pounds.
+Of course, you can still get a regular cleaner that weighs around 15 – 20 pounds, and it will get the carpet cleaning job done up to your standards.
 Power comes with weight – just keep that in mind when trying to decide which unit you want to buy.

 How To Use a Carpet Cleaner?